SB-167

 Plain Language

-Developers are categorically prohibited from selling, distributing, or otherwise making available to deployers any automated decision system that results in algorithmic discrimination.
-The prohibition covers discrimination and disparate impact across a broad set of protected characteristics in the context of consequential decisions.
-Self-testing to identify or mitigate discrimination and diversity-expanding uses are carved out from the definition of algorithmic discrimination.
+Developers are categorically prohibited from selling, distributing, or making available to deployers any automated decision system that results in algorithmic discrimination.
+The prohibition covers discrimination or disparate impact across a broad set of protected characteristics in the context of consequential decisions.
+Self-testing for bias mitigation and diversity expansion are carved out, as are private clubs exempt under the Civil Rights Act.

 Statutory Text